 Wear a face covering

 The Government have advised that wearing a face covering can protect other bus passengers if you are infected but have not yet developed symptoms.
 Evidence suggests that face coverings do not protect you but could protect other bus passengers.

-Wearing a face covering on a bus in Lincoln is optional until 14 June.
-Then on the 15th June it will be mandatory, a condition to travel in Lincoln, unless your age or medical condition exempts you.More: wearing a face covering on the bus
+Wearing a face covering on a bus in Lincoln is the law, a condition to travel in Lincoln, unless your age or medical condition exempts you.More: wearing a face covering on the bus

 Steps to take when on the bus